James Sinegal: Career

 In 1993, when growing competition threatened both Price Club and Costco Wholesale, Sinegal was invited to a partial merger.
-The two companies entered into a partial merger just after Price's earnings dropped to 40%.
-The new company, named PriceCostco, Inc., focused heavily on international expansion, opening stores in Mexico, South Korea, and England.
+The two companies entered into a partial merger just after Price's earnings dropped by 40%.
+The new company, named PriceCostco, Inc., focused heavily on international expansion, opening stores in Mexico, South Korea and England.
 Despite best efforts to recover losses, sales continued to drop.
-Robert Price and Jim Sinegal had different opinions regarding company direction and recovery policies.
-The breakup was formally announced in 1994.
+Robert Price and James Sinegal had different opinions regarding company direction and recovery policies.
+A breakup between the companies was formally announced in 1994.
 Price's breakaway company was named as Price Enterprises.
 Sinegal still continued to manage PriceCostco, Inc.

 In 1997, the name of Sinegal's company was changed to Costco Wholesale.

 In an interview published in the Houston Chronicle on July 17, 2005, he told Steven Greenhouse that he did not care about Wall Street analysts who had criticized him for putting good treatment of employees and customers ahead of pleasing shareholders.
 Investors might want higher earnings, but Sinegal stated, "We want to build a company that will still be here 50 and 60 years from now."
-A favorite quote attributed to Sinegal, in part about his philosophy on dealing with success, is, "You have to take the shit with the sugar."
-Investors who bought $10,000 of Costco stock in 1992 found it worth $43,564 just ten years later — a return of 354% (15.855%, annually).
-A 2012 CNBC documentary stated that from 1985 until Sinegal's retirement, the stock's value had increased by five thousand percent.
-Costco's two highest-sales years to date, were Sinegal's final two years as CEO.
+A favorite quote attributed to Sinegal, in part about his philosophy on dealing with success, is "You have to take the shit with the sugar".
+Investors who bought $10,000 of Costco stock in 1992 found it worth $43,564 just 10 years later — a return of 354% (15.855%, annually).
+From 1985, when Costco went public, to 2020, the company's stock value increased 19,000%.

-In 2009, Sinegal was considered one of "The TopGun CEOs" by Brendan Wood International, an advisory agency.
+In 2009, Sinegal was named a TopGun CEO by Brendan Wood International, an advisory agency.